KatherineMichel/church-website-and-marketing-on-a-budget/pitch.md

 * Number of people with desktop computers:
 * Number of people with mobile phones:

-### OKRs
-Leverage the tech
-Goal: for app to occupy high value real estate on a home screen
-Goal: for app to be number one search result in app stores and search engines Rank- due to leveraging network effect, quality? (look at reviews)

-* Search Result Discovery (commonly used search terms in name of app- "Bible app" leads to Google Search result "The Bible App" which leads to The Bible App website, selection of platforms, website and app lead to LifeChurch)
-* Direct Search Discovery
-* Top- App Stores (Google Play/Apple iTunes), Google Search

 ### Other
 * Google Consumer Surveys (pay)